Ur (programming language): Function

 This type safety is just the foundation of the Ur/Web methodology.
 It is also possible to use metaprogramming to build significant application pieces by analysis of type structure.

 The Ur/Web compiler also produces very efficient object code that does not use garbage collection.

-The implementation of all this is open source.

 SQL syntax templates embedded in the language facilitate the handling of tables.

-Although the syntax is based on Standard ML the language includes concepts from Haskell with additional type manipulation.
+Although the syntax is based on Standard ML the language includes concepts from Haskell with added type manipulation.

-Ajax call/response is serialized through a monad called transaction (corresponds to Haskell's IO) and its marshalling and decoding is encapsulated in the rpc function.
+Ajax call/response is serialized through a monad called transaction (corresponds to Haskell's input/output (IO)) and its marshalling and decoding is encapsulated in the rpc function.

 The browser client side includes functional reactive programming facilities using the (source a) type and a signal monad.

 Example program

 This is a demo program showing client, server and database code with Ajax communication, from the web demos, with extra comments to outline each of the components:

 Interface file (ML-like signature) with .urs extension: